Quick Answer

 Step 1: Stay Safe First

-Before you go anywhere near standing water in your basement, make sure it's safe to enter.
+Before you go anywhere near standing water, make sure it's safe to enter.
 Water and electricity are a deadly combination.

 - Turn off the electricity to your basement at the breaker panel — from a dry location

-- If you're not sure whether the water has reached electrical outlets or your panel, don't enter — call a professional
+- If you're not sure whether the water has reached electrical outlets, don't enter — call a professional

 - If there's a gas smell, leave immediately and call your gas company